-Games about human life are often interesting, and for those in academia, or who survived academia, games about university life specifically can hold a special fascination.
+Games about human life are often interesting, and for those in academia or who have spent time in there, games about university life specifically can hold a special fascination.
 From Scandinavia, here’s the introduction to a card-based game (complete with the card designs).
 Secret Sartre:

 In Secret Sartre, the faculty members of an unnamed university department battle for ideological supremacy.
 A fragile alliance of upstanding rationalists, logical positivists, empiricists, liberal humanists, scientists and other fetishizers of the Enlightenment must work together to stem the rising tide of postmodernism.
 Watch out, though – there are closet postmodernists among you, and someone is Secret Sartre.